Driver Ed

 Does classroom have to be completed to start behind-the-wheel?

-No. The student must attend two full in class sessions prior to all behind the wheel scheduling.
-Students that have not attended two full classroom sessions will not be allowed to schedule.
+No. The student must attend two full class sessions prior to all behind-the-wheel scheduling.
+Students who have not attended two full classroom sessions will not be allowed to schedule.
 Their scheduling options will not be permitted until they have been marked present for the first two sessions of the course.
-Segment 1 courses are intended for the classroom session and the behind the wheel lessons to coincide with each other.
-All segment 1 course are six weeks long in total.
-The classroom session will be finished within the first three weeks; the student will still have behind-the-wheel driving lessons to finish upon completion the classroom session.
+Segment 1 courses are intended for the classroom session and the behind-the-wheel lessons to coincide with each other.
+All Segment 1 courses are six weeks long in total.
+The classroom session will be finished within the first three weeks; the student will still have behind-the-wheel driving lessons to finish upon completion of the classroom session.

 How long can I drive with an instructor?